kevkatam/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The script 11-directories counts the number of directories and sub-directories in the current directory.
 The script 12-newest_files displays the 10 newest files in the current directory.
 The script 13-unique takes a list of words as input and prints only words that appear exactly once.
+The script 14-findthatword display lines containing the pattern “root” from the file /etc/passwd.